telerik/winforms-docs/track-and-status-controls/trackbar/programming-radtrackbar.md

 ![track-and-status-controls-trackbar-programming-radtrackbar 011](images/track-and-status-controls-trackbar-programming-radtrackbar011.png)

 * __TopLeft__ - will show only the labels on the top side, when the Orientation is Horizontal.
 If the Orientation is set to Vertical, only the labels on the left side will be shown:
-                #_[C#]_

 {{source=..\SamplesCS\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.cs region=labelsStyleTopLeft}}
 {{source=..\SamplesVB\TrackAndStatus\TrackBar\TrackBarPropertiesAndEvents.vb region=labelsStyleTopLeft}}